schibsted/spid-tech-docs/resources/articles/mobile/register.md

     	}
 	}

 Note that the callback handler runs in a background process by default.
-If you need to do operations from the main thread you can use the SPiDUiThreadAuthenticationListener convenience class which is an empty implementation of the SPiDAuthenticationListener interface running the callbacks on the main thread on onCompleteAction() and onErrorAction().
+If you need to do operations on the main thread you can use the SPiDUiThreadAuthenticationListener convenience class which is an empty implementation of the SPiDAuthenticationListener interface running the callbacks on the main thread on onCompleteAction() and onErrorAction().

 To sign up using a Google+ or Facebook account refer to the examples below.

 **Google**

+To use Google+ login you first need to [enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started) in the Google Developer Console.

+Once Google+ login is enabled for your app a new SPiD user can be registered using Google+ with the following code:

+	SPiDUserUtil.signupWithGooglePlus(final String appId, final String googlePlusToken, final SPiDAuthorizationListener authorizationListener)

 	SPiDUserUtil.signupWithGooglePlus(getPackageName(), token, new SPiDAuthenticationListener() {
     	@Override